The Duchess of Cornwall became the President of Royal Voluntary Service in December 2012.

 Most recently in March 2021, Royal Voluntary Service’s Patron, Her Majesty The Queen and the Duchess of Cornwall, joined a video call to thank four volunteers for their invaluable support throughout the pandemic.

 Her Majesty and Her Royal Highness spoke to and thanked two Royal Voluntary Service volunteers and two NHS Volunteer Responders who have been supporting members of their community who are vulnerable to COVID-19.

-Image top: The Duchess of Cornwall visiting Dolau Bran Lunch Club in Llandovery, as it celebrated its 40th anniversary in July 2019.
+Image top: The Duchess of Cornwall visiting Dolau Bran Lunch Club in Llandovey as it celebrated its 40th anniversary in July 2019.

-Image bottom: Video call to volunteers in March 2021.
+Image 2: Video call to volunteers in March 2021.